HansenScott1/HansenScott1.github.io/README.md

 Trying it again because it failed miserably the first time

-One last time to test merge functionality
+One last time to test merge functionality.

+And again to test branching.